kennethleungty/Llama-2-Open-Source-LLM-CPU-Inference/README.md

 ## Tools
 - **LangChain**: Framework for developing applications powered by language models
 - **C Transformers**: Python bindings for the Transformer models implemented in C/C++ using GGML library
-- **FAISS**: Library for efficient similarity search and clustering of dense vectors.
+- **FAISS**: Open-source library for efficient similarity search and clustering of dense vectors.
-- **Sentence-Transformers (all-MiniLM-L6-v2)**: Pre-trained transformer model for embedding text to a 384 dimensional dense vector space for tasks like clustering or semantic search.
+- **Sentence-Transformers (all-MiniLM-L6-v2)**: Open-source pre-trained transformer model for embedding text to a 384-dimensional dense vector space for tasks like clustering or semantic search.
-- **MPT-7B-Instruct (LLM)**: Open-source LLM designed for short-form instruction following.
-It is built by finetuning MPT-7B on a dataset derived from the Databricks Dolly-15k and the Anthropic Helpful and Harmless (HH-RLHF) datasets.
+- **Llama-2-7B-Chat**: Open-source fine-tuned Llama 2 model designed for chat dialogue.
+Leverages publicly available instruction datasets and over 1 million human annotations.
 - **Poetry**: Tool for dependency management and Python packaging

 ___